-PASSED AND ADOPTED by the Board of Directors of the Kensington Police Protection and Community Services District upon motion by President Sylvia Hacaj, seconded by Director Sherris-Watt, on Thursday, the 10th day of February, 2022, by the following vote to wit:
+PASSED AND ADOPTED by the Board of Directors of the Kensington Police Protection and Community Services District upon motion by President Sylvia Hacaj, seconded by Vice-President Logan, on Thursday, the 10th day of March, 2022, by the following vote to wit:

+the 10 day of March, 2022, by the following vote to wit.

 AYES:

 NOES:

 ABSENT:

 ABSTAINED:

-Sylvia Hacaj President, Board of Directors

-HEREBY CERTIFY the foregoing resolution was duly and regularly adopted by the Board of Directors of the Kensington Police Protection and Community Services District at the Special Meeting of said Board held on Thursday, the 10th day of February 2022.
+Sylvia Hacaj President, Board of Directors 2 2 ntion was duly and regularly adopted by the Board of Directors of mmunity Services District at the Special Meeting of said Board 2022.
 Lynelle M. Lewis District Clerk of the Board Richard J. Benson Interim General Manger